xrrhythmsuk/xruk-player/assets/tunes/core-breaks.md

 **Progressive Karla** *Grab thumb of raised hand*
 A bar of 4s, then 8s, then 16s, then a hit just on beat 1

+If you’ve only got one stick (such as if you’re on tam or agogô), it’s usually better to play just 8s instead of trying for lots of 16s as it’s easier to stay in time and (more importantly) means less strain.

 Sign either of these breaks with a short break afterwards to replace the last bar with that break
 e.g. Karla Break with clave